Free Spoken English Self-Test

 Compare Your Version

-Now ask yourself: How close does your recording sound to the reference?
+Now ask yourself: How close does your version sound to the reference?

 • How easy is it to understand?